Frank Ciccone

 Frank A. Ciccone III (born October 10, 1947 in Providence, Rhode Island) is an American politician and a Democratic member of the Rhode Island Senate representing District 7 since January 2005.
 Ciccone served consecutively from January 2003 until January 2005 in the District 3 seat.
+He was elected as majority leader in April 2025.

 Education

 Ciccone graduated Hope High School.
 He also attended Bryant University.